OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ---
 title: Changing a runbook process to use execution containers
-description: Taking a runbook and changing it from using a worker machine directly to using execution containers.
+description: Learn how to change a runbook from running on a worker machine directly to using execution containers.
 author: lianne.crocker@octopus.com
 visibility: private
 published: 2999-07-07